 - Or possibly an appeal to God for a good conscience

-4 Therefore, since Christ has suffered in the flesh, you too must arm yourselves with the same mind, for he who has suffered in the flesh has ceased from sin, 2 so that he should no longer spend the rest of his time in the flesh for the lusts of men, but for the will of God.
-3 For the time already past is sufficient for you to have carried out the will of the Gentiles, who walk through life in debaucheries, unbridled lusts, drunkenness, revelries, drinking parties, and illicit idolatries.
-4 They are astonished that you do not run with them into the same flood of dissipation, and therefore speak evil of you; 5 but they will give an account to Him who is ready to judge the living and the dead.
-6 For to this end the good news was also preached to those who are now dead, so that though they may have been judged according to men in the flesh, they might live according to God in the spirit by the standards of God.
+4 Therefore, since Christ has suffered in the flesh, you too must arm yourselves with the same frame of mind, for anyone who has suffered in the flesh has broken with sin: 2 He no longer spends his remaining time in the body indulging the desires of men, but doing the will of God.
+3 For the time now in the past was sufficient for you to have carried out the will of the Gentiles, walking through life in debaucheries, unbridled lusts, drunkenness, revelries, drinking parties, and illicit idolatries.
+4 Finding it strange that you refuse to run with them into the same flood of dissipation, they revile you; 5 but they will give an account to him who is ready to judge the living and the dead.
+6 And this is why the good news was also preached to those who now are dead: so that though they were judged in the flesh by the standards of men, they could live in the spirit by the standards of God.

 7 But the consummation of all things is at hand.
-Therefore be clear-headed and sober-minded for the purpose of prayers.
-8 Above all, maintain fervent love for one another, because love covers a multitude of sins.
-9 Be hospitable to one another without a murmur.
-10 Since each of you has received a spiritual gift, use your gifts1 to serve one another, as good stewards of the manifold grace of God.
-11 If anyone speaks, let it be as one who brings the very words of God.2 If anyone serves, let him do so out of the strength that God supplies, so that in all things God may be glorified through Jesus Christ, to whom belong the glory and the dominion forever and ever.
+For this reason you must be clear-headed and sober-minded, intent on your prayers.
+8 Above all, be sure to maintain fervent love for one another, for love covers a multitude of sins.
+9 Be hospitable to one another without complaint.
+10 Since each of you has received a spiritual gift, use your gifts1 to serve one another, conducting yourselves as good stewards of the manifold grace of God.
+11 If anyone speaks, let it be as one who brings the very words of God.2 If anyone serves, let him do so in3 the strength that God supplies, so that in all things God may be glorified through Jesus Christ, to whom belong the glory and the dominion forever and ever.
 Amen.

 Trust in the Midst of Hardship

-12 Beloved, do not be surprised at the fiery ordeal occurring among you, which comes upon you for your testing, as though some strange thing were happening to you; 13 but to the extent that you share in the sufferings of Christ, you must keep on rejoicing, so that you may also rejoice at the revelation of his glory you may rejoice still more4 with a joy that knows no bounds.
-14 If you are reproached for the name of Christ, you are blessed, for the Spirit of glory and of God will give you rest.3 15 And let none of you suffer as a murderer, a thief, an evildoer, or a meddler; 16 but if anyone suffers as a Christian, let him not be ashamed, but as one who bears that name, let him give praise to God.6 17 For it is time for judgment to begin, starting with the household of God; and if it starts with us first, what will be the end of those4 who do not obey the gospel of God?
-18 “And if the righteous are hardly saved, where will the ungodly and the sinner appear?”5 19 So then, let those who suffer according to the will of God entrust their souls to a faithful Creator as they continue to do what is right.6
+12 Beloved, don’t be surprised at the fiery trial that comes upon you for your testing, as if some strange thing were happening to you; 13 but to the extent that you share in the sufferings of Christ, keep on rejoicing, so that at the revelation of his glory you may rejoice still more4 with a joy that knows no bounds.
+14 If you are reproached for the name of Christ, you are blessed, for the Spirit of glory and of God rests upon you.5 15 Therefore, let none of you suffer as a murderer, a thief, an evildoer, or a meddler.
+16 But if anyone suffers as a Christian, let him not be ashamed, but as one who bears that name, let him give praise to God.6 17 For it is time for judgment to begin, starting with the household of God; and if it starts with us first, what will be the outcome for those7 who do not obey the gospel of God?
+18 “And if the righteous are barely saved, where will the ungodly and the sinner appear?”8 19 So then: Let those who suffer according to the will of God entrust their souls to a faithful creator, even as they continue to do9 what is right.

 - Lit. it